STRATEGY-EU/TTI/README.md

 - Middleware, so different solutions/applications can exchange information with each other, receive (simulation) time information, and can exchange large files.
 - The Trial Management Tool (TMT), a scenario editor to inject messages/events into the middleware, triggering actions in role players, end-user applications or attached simulators.
 - Mail service, for exchanging messages between participants, and with the TMT.
-- Map service, for displaying geographic information, like a flood or earthquake overlays on a map.

 ## Installation